Dive Like a Pro: Let’s Talk Neutral Buoyancy Control

 Tip #3: Awareness

 I cannot stress enough how important it is to be aware throughout your dive experience, whether above or below the surface.
-This is not only for safety reasons but also how we achieve that perfect neutral buoyancy control.
-On the surface you want to be sure to stay close to your dive leader with your BCD fully inflated.
+This is not only for safety reasons but also for how we achieve that perfect neutral buoyancy control.
+On the surface, you want to be sure to stay close to your dive leader with your BCD fully inflated.
 He or she is often trying to get to a specific descent area, and if you are swimming in current far away, then others have to wait for you to catch up.

 Use the aforementioned technique to descend as you maintain eye contact with your dive leader and your buddy.
 Your dive leader will be trying to ask if you are okay.
 If you or your buddy have ear issues upon descent it is important to communicate that immediately so that the group doesn’t continue until everyone is ready.
-If you have to wait for other people to get down, try to practice hovering with your breathing instead of sinking all the way to the bottom.
+If you have to wait for other people to get down, try to practice hovering with your breathing instead of sinking to the bottom.
 With that said, stay close to your dive leader.
 If there is current, then the bottom might be the safest place to wait for other divers.

 As you move along the coral pick visual references.
 Tell yourself that you are not going to rise above or below your visual reference.
 If your body is positioned properly then your breathing should do the rest of the work.
 If you start to sink take a big breath.
 If you start rising above your reference then exhale fully.
-After awhile your eyes will naturally pick references that keep you aware of where you are in the water.
-This is not only important for maintaining neutral buoyancy, it also keeps you focused on having zero contact with the reef.
+After a while, your eyes will naturally pick references that keep you aware of where you are in the water.
+This is not only important for maintaining neutral buoyancy, but it also keeps you focused on having zero contact with the reef.

-Unfortunately I can’t count how many times I have seen unaware divers crash into the reef during an uncontrolled descent, dive too close to the coral or sea floor and kick them with their fins, bang into the coral with their tank from attempting to swim backward without full awareness, use live reef to steady themselves to look at something small or take photos, the list goes on and on and pertains to dive professionals as well as recreational divers.
+Unfortunately I can’t count how many times I have seen unaware divers crash into the reef during an uncontrolled descent, dive too close to the coral or seafloor and kick them with their fins, bang into the coral with their tank from attempting to swim backward without full awareness, use live reef to steady themselves to look at something small or take photos, the list goes on and on and pertains to dive professionals as well as recreational divers.

 According to a study done in the Philippines, each scuba diver has on average 10 interactions with the coral during a single dive.
 If you think about each day that thousands of divers worldwide explore thousands of dive sites, that is a lot of tampering with delicate and finite coral reefs.
-Reef systems around the world are in serious peril, and by that I mean their complete annihilation within the lifetime of those born in the early 2000s.
+Reef systems around the world are in serious peril, and by that, I mean their complete annihilation within the lifetime of those born in the early 2000s.
 With 90% of the planet’s coral reefs expected to die by 2050 (see reference), it is up to scuba divers to be ambassadors for the underwater world.
 Each scuba dive is an opportunity to be a great example of buoyancy control.
 Let other divers see the right way to dive.

 If you see your dive leader being careless with the reef or the sea life, don’t be afraid to speak up about it.
 If you see fellow divers exercising little awareness above and/or below the water feel free to give them a few hints.
-The more we speak up and call out unacceptable behavior, the more we can contribute to preserving these awe inspiring eco-systems.
+The more we speak up and call out unacceptable behavior, the more we can contribute to preserving these awe-inspiring eco-systems.

 Perfect Your Buoyancy with Banyan Tree Divers!

-Happy Diving and remember, LUNGS AND LEGS!
+Happy Diving and remember LUNGS AND LEGS!
 Aloha